zopefoundation/zope.schema/src/zope/schema/README.txt

 - A default value

   Default field values are assigned to objects when they are first created.
+A default factory can be specified to dynamically compute default values.

 Fields and Widgets